sderosiaux/every-single-day-i-tldr/README.md

 # 20-04-2018

+- https://www.breakdown-notes.com/makemap All the psychological biases we're dealing with :-(
 - https://github.com/apple/foundationdb Apple open-sourced FoundationDB: a (very great it seems according to HN) distributed transactional (external consistency) key-value store
 - https://www.quantamagazine.org/decades-old-graph-problem-yields-to-amateur-mathematician-20180417/ Update to the "chromatic number of the plane" problem: the answer is now 5 colors! (was 4 previously)